 - ‘You need to engage your right-brain.’
 Refers to the purported importance of the right-side of the brain in creativity.
 I’ve moaned about this before.

 - ‘I’m stuck at denial’ (without a paddle, ha ha).
 A reference to Dr. Elisabeth Kubler-Ross’ ‘five stages of grief’ which are denial, anger, bargaining, depression and, finally, acceptance.
 Dr. Kubler-Ross never suggested one stage had to be completed before the next and there’s little evidence for these stages anyway.

-Dean asked that readers submit their own examples.
-Here are just some of them:
+Dean asked that readers submit their own examples of psychobabble as a language.
+Here are a few: